-- · Increased complexity and costs of managing international operations and related tax obligations, including our headquarters for non-U.S. operations in Singapore; - · Protectionist laws and business practices that favor local competition in some countries; - · Multiple, conflicting and changing tax laws and regulations that may impact both our international and domestic tax liabilities and result in increased complexity and costs; - · Longer sales cycles; - · Greater difficulty in accounts receivable collection and longer collection periods; - · High levels of distributor inventory subject to price protection and rights of return to us; - Political and economic instability; - · Greater difficulty in hiring and retaining qualified technical sales and applications engineers and administrative personnel; and - · The need to have business and operations systems that can meet the needs of our international business and operating structure.
+- · Increased complexity and costs of managing international operations and related tax obligations, including our headquarters for non-U.S. operations in Singapore; - · Protectionist laws and business practices that favor local competition in some countries; - · Difficulties related to the protection of our intellectual property rights in some countries; - · Multiple, conflicting and changing tax laws and regulations that may impact both our international and domestic tax liabilities and result in increased complexity and costs; - · Longer sales cycles; - · Greater difficulty in accounts receivable collection and longer collection periods;

+- · High levels of distributor inventory subject to price protection and rights of return to us; - · Political and economic instability; - · Greater difficulty in hiring and retaining qualified technical sales and applications engineers and administrative personnel; and - · The need to have business and operations systems that can meet the needs of our international business and operating structure.